Skip to main content

 Drop-in upgrade from V2N

 V2N-M1 shares the same E1M-X pinout and physical dimensions as the V2N base.
-Existing carrier board designs work without modification.
+Existing board designs work without modification.
 The only change required is software:

 • Ship a Yocto image built against e1m-v2m101-a55.conf (includes the DEEPX kernel driver and userland).